 Despite several reports using diverse types of assays, GPCR oligomerization is still highly disputed.
-While certain reports demonstrate oligomerization of a certain receptor, others may dispute.
-This is mostly due to the type of assays that are used and even the manner of setting up the experimental conditions and analysis methods for a certain assay.
-Despite giving valuable information on receptor-receptor interactions, energy transfer-based methods BRET and FRET lack the ability to elucidate the kinetics of individual events.
-Since the observed resonance energy transfer signal comes from all of the receptors within a cell or a pool of cells, it is not possible to resolve whether the observed signal is due to a stable or transient interaction.
-With the help of advanced imaging methods, it is now possible to track the movements and interactions of single receptors with other receptors and interacting partners with high spatiotemporal precision (Sungkaworn et al., 2017).
-Such methods, combined with fluorescent labeling of endogenous receptors with minimal tags (Coin et al., 2013), can open a new avenue to study receptor-receptor and receptor-effector interactions with superior spatial and temporal resolution at endogenous expression levels in biologically relevant cell types.
-It is also worth recognizing the importance of knockout studies, as these can demonstrate the role of receptors and/or effectors in certain cellular signaling pathways and their consequent biologic importance in both health and disease conditions.
-Advancing CRISPR technologies have recently been used to study signaling bias and cross-activation of signaling pathways (Grundmann et al., 2018).
-Such studies can also be extended toward GPCR oligomerization, i.e., knocking out one of the heteromerizing partners, or knocking out a downstream effector that is believed to be activated only in the case of a heteromer activation, and studying its effects on downstream signaling.
+While certain reports demonstrate oligomerization of a certain receptor, others may controverse.
+This is mostly due to the type of assays that are used, and even the way of setting up the experimental conditions and analysis methods for a certain assay.
+Despite giving valuable information on receptorreceptor interactions, energy transfer-based methods BRET and FRET lack the ability to elucidate the kinetics of individual events.
+Since the observed RET signal comes from all of the receptors within a cell or a pool of cells, it is not possible to resolve whether the observed signal is due to a stable or transient interaction.
+With the help of advanced imaging methods, it is now possible to track the movements and interactions of single receptors with other receptors and interacting partners with high spatio-temporal precision (Sungkaworn et al., 2017).
+Such methods, combined with fluorescent labeling of endogenous receptors with minimal tags (Coin et al., 2011), can open a new avenue to study receptor-receptor and receptor-effector interactions with superior spatial and temporal resolution at endogenous expression levels, in biologically relevant cell types.
+It is also worth recognising the importance of knock-out studies, as these can demonstrate the role of receptors and/or effectors in certain cellular signalling pathways and their consequent biological importance both in health and disease conditions.
+Advancing CRISPR technologies have recently been used to study signalling bias and cross-activation of signalling pathways (Grundmann et al., 2018).
+Such studies can also be extended towards GPCR oligomerisation, i.e. knocking-out one of the heteromerising partners, or knocking-out a downstream effector that is believed to be activated only in case of a heteromer activation, and studying the effects of it on downstream signalling.

-A heteromer can have completely different signaling properties in comparison with the monomers (Milligan, 2009; Urizar et al., 2011).
+A heteromer can have completely different signalling properties in comparison to the monomers (Milligan, 2009; Urizar et al., 2011).
 Thus, therapeutically targeting one particular GPCR might be too simplistic.
-As evidence on the biologic significance of class A GPCR heteromerization is increasing, targeting the pathologically relevant heteromers can be a novel approach to therapy.
-As allosteric modulators of GPCR dimers, bivalent ligands that could specifically target a heteromer might be an option for future investigation into whether they have therapeutic potential.
-However, determining to what extent oligomerization is relevant in vivo yet remains as a crucial question to be answered.
+As evidence on the biological significance of class A GPCR heteromerisation is increasing, targeting the pathologically relevant heteromers can be a novel approach to therapy.
+As allosteric modulators of GPCR dimers, bivalent ligands that could specifically target a heteromer might be an option for future investigation into whether it has therapeutic potential.
+However, determining to what extent oligomerisation is relevant in vivo yet remains as a crucial question to be answered.

-Overall, in this review, we focused on the advances in the signaling properties of CXCR4 and ACKR3 in a health and disease context.
-Previous studies shed light on distinct outcomes of complex cell-type-dependent signaling, receptor-receptor interactions, and receptor cross-talk.
-However, our knowledge for an accurate picture of CXCR4/ACKR3-mediated signaling is still not complete.
-Since model cells and overexpressing systems might bias receptor location, receptor-receptor interaction, and signaling outcome, choice of experimental methods and cell types must be well considered.
-Yet, novel fluorescent labeling, advanced imaging, and genetic engineering in model organisms and primary cells, as well as computational and structural methods, will allow us to study CXCR4 and ACKR3 signaling in a more endogenous and disease-related context in the near future.
+Overall, in this review, we focused on the advances in the signalling properties of CXCR4 and ACKR3 in health and disease context.
+Previous studies shed light on distinct outcomes of complex cell-type dependent signalling, receptor-receptor interactions and receptor crosstalk.
+However, our knowledge for an accurate picture of CXCR4/ACKR3-mediated signalling is still not complete.
+Since model cells and overexpressing systems might bias receptor location, receptor-receptor interaction and signalling outcome, choice of experimental methods and cell types must be well-considered.
+Yet, novel fluorescent labeling, advanced imaging and genetic engineering in model organisms and primary cells, as well as computational and structural methods, will in the near future allow us to study CXCR4 and ACKR3 signalling in a more endogenous and disease-related context.